ManimCommunity/ManimPango/README.md

 ## Code of Conduct

 Our full code of conduct, and how we enforce it, can be read on [our website](https://docs.manim.community/en/latest/conduct.html).

+## License

+This project is licensed under MIT License.
+The wheels distributed on PyPI contains compiled version of Pango and Cairo subject to terms of the GNU LGPL and other licenses.
+Consult the licenses of each library for more informations.